Azure/batch-shipyard/README.md

 on [Azure N-Series VM instances](https://azure.microsoft.com/en-us/blog/azure-n-series-preview-availability/) ([Preview](http://gpu.azure.com/))
-* Support for multi-instance tasks to accommodate Dockerized MPI and multi-node cluster applications on compute pools with automatic job cleanup
+* Support for multi-instance tasks to accommodate Dockerized MPI and multi-node cluster applications on compute pools with automatic job completion and Docker task termination
 * Transparent assist for running Docker containers utilizing Infiniband/RDMA for MPI on HPC low-latency Azure VM instances:
   * [A-Series](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-a8-a9-a10-a11-specs/): STANDARD\_A8, STANDARD\_A9